 - SEO: Influencers often have high-authority blogs and websites of their own, and linking to your content can be an enormous boom to your SEO staffing.
 Furthermore, the general online and offline buzz of an influencer’s statements on your brand creates in traditional media and social networks can also contribute to overall better SEO rankings.

 What’s the bottom line?
-All told, influencer campaigns can return “$6.85 in earned media value for every $1.00” spent.
+All told, influencer campaigns can return “$7.65 for every dollar spent.”
 But you’ll only get that kind of ROI if you have a well-run campaign overseen by a proficient digital marketing executive and executed by supremely talented influencer staffing or influencer consultants.

 You May Have to Give Up Some Control